Congress Scion Rahul Gandhi’s Editorial On Indian Monopolies Allegedly Plagiarised And Written With AI Tool

 The editorial’s rapid distribution through digital channels, including popular media figures and social media influencers, further fueled suspicions of a coordinated campaign.
 Critics have pointed out that media personalities, allegedly influenced by political IT cells, actively promoted the editorial to frame Gandhi as a vocal advocate against monopolistic practices.
 This involvement of media and influencer networks adds another layer of controversy to the editorial’s origins, suggesting it may have been strategically crafted and distributed to shape public opinion.

 Rahul Gandhi’s editorial, now tainted by allegations of plagiarism and ghostwriting, not only undercuts his credibility but also raises serious questions about intellectual honesty in political discourse.
-If indeed lifted from scholarly works on colonial exploitation without attribution, Gandhi’s supposed rallying cry against monopolistic control comes across as hollow, lacking in both originality and ethical grounding.
-By presenting recycled ideas as his own, he imperils undermining the very message he aims to champion—that of empowering Indian businesses and resisting undue corporate influence.
+If indeed lifted from scholarly works on colonial exploitation without attribution, Gandhi’s supposed rallying cry against monopolistic control comes across as hollow, lacking originality and ethical grounding.
+By presenting recycled ideas as his own, he imperils undermining the message he aims to champion—empowering Indian businesses and resisting undue corporate influence.

-For a leader who positions himself as a voice for fairness and justice, the use of ghostwritten, AI-embellished content borrowed from historical texts is not only ironic but deeply misleading.
+For a leader who positions himself as a voice for fairness and justice, the use of ghostwritten, AI-embellished content borrowed from historical texts is ironic and deeply misleading.
 Rather than demonstrating bold, independent thought, Gandhi’s editorial now appears to be a crafted narrative that not only diminishes his own authenticity but also insults the intelligence of his audience.

 Borrowing heavily from Burke’s ideas on colonial exploitation while posing as an advocate for India’s modern business interests undermines his message, leaving the reader to wonder if he truly grasps the weight of his own words—or if they are merely scripted for effect.